projnanda/projnanda/home/nic.md

 ## How to Set Up a Chapter in Your City

 1. **Apply to Become a Chapter Leader**
-   - Fill out the [application form](https://forms.gle/Pc44vX1Nd9fXiWA99) and indicate your interest in founding a new chapter.
+   - Indicate your interest in founding a new chapter.

 2. **Assemble a Core Team**
    - Recruit 3–5 motivated members to lead committees (events, research, communications, etc.).